 There also is an area for people that are released from the hospital, but still recovering and have nowhere else to go.
 There is an area that is for people detoxing off of drugs.
 They have two different clothing stores (for free), one with professional clothes for work, and another with regular clothing.
 The place for getting food is in another facility close by that they are able to go to.

+The whole system was really just so impressive.
+It reminded me that there is still so much good in the world.
+There are so many that donate their time and talents to help others.
 It was also was great for Jacob to see other people's reactions to him in his uniform.
 It was like he was a celebrity.
 People wanted to come up and shake his hand.
 I try to explain to him how honorable it is to be an eagle scout.
 That people respect you for it.
 It isn't something to be embarrassed by, or not important.
 As soon as we stepped out of the car a lady shouted to us, "Are you an eagle scout?
 I grew up Mormon and know lots of eagle scouts.
 We came over to her group, and explained Jacob's project.
 She was with a couple of huge men with tattoos all over.
 They told us a few of the things that they would appreciate.
 Like a back pack or a bus pass.
 We had a good laugh when one told us he really needed a staple gun right now.
 So if anyone wants to donate that, great! ha ha.
 We told the woman helping us about it, and she was so funny saying how "they don't have anything that needs stapling" and how she tells them to leave people alone that come, so they won't get freaked out.
 Not a problem with us.
 Jacob and I both expressed how we would enjoy talking with everyone.

 It was hard to see so many people in difficult circumstances.
 But so nice to know that they have this wonderful facility to help them.
 They all seemed cheerful and optimistic.
 It was a beautiful place I thought.